Gohan-eup

-Gohan-eup (고한읍) is a town in Jeongseon County, Gangwon Province, South Korea, and the county seat of the county of Jeongseon.
+Gohan-eup is a town in Jeongseon County, Gangwon Province, South Korea, and the county seat of the county of Jeongseon.
 The town has a surface area of 52.32 km^{2} (20.2 mi^{2}) and a population of 9,940.
 It is located in the far southeast of Jeongseon County and is the southernmost town in the county.
 It is neighbored by Sabuk-eup in the north.